 5. Singin’ in the Rain (1952)

 Widely considered as the greatest movie musical of all time, ‘Singin’ in the Rain’ was a humble success at the time of its release but has grown in stature over the years.
 The film focuses on the transition of the industry from silent features to “talkies”, and is still as relevant as cinema continues to grow and redefine itself.
-It is profound in its expression of nostalgia, sharp as a tack in its humor and I promise you, you won’t be able to stop singing the title song.
+It is profound in its expression of nostalgia, sharp as a tack in its depiction of humor and I promise you, you won’t be able to stop singing the title song.

 Read More: Best Movies That Break the Fourth Wall